jotasaraiva/spenv/README.md

-# spenv
+# spenv - Spectral Envelope for Python

-Spectral Envelope for Python
+The `spenv` package is an implementation of a few spectral analysis functions from the [`{astsa}`](https://github.com/nickpoison/astsa) package for R, based on the eighth chapter of [Time Series Analysis and Its Applications with R Examples](https://www.stat.pitt.edu/stoffer/tsa4/).
+The main objective of this package is to provide functions for the application of the **Spectral Envelope** as described and demonstrated in the book.

 ## Installation